dask/dask/docs/source/foundations.rst

 Concurrency with Tornado Coroutines
 -----------------------------------

-Worker and Center nodes operate concurrently.
+Worker and Scheduler nodes operate concurrently.
 They serve several overlapping requests and perform several overlapping computations at the same time without blocking.
 There are several approaches for concurrent programming, we've chosen to use Tornado for the following reasons: